Automated Industrial Technology

 College Credits

-A statewide articulation agreement known as SOAR allows students to earn college credit for their work in the Automated Industrial Technologies program.
+A statewide articulation agreement known as SOAR allows students to earn college credit for their work in the Automated Industrial Technology program.

 Career Pathways